 Even within the two broadly recognizable categories of “website building services”, there are still further distinctions to make.
 When you go looking for either a web designer or a web developer, you should have a precise idea of the skills that you need.
 For instance, when you need a web designer, you might need a visual designer, UX designer, or UI designer.
 Visual designers (also commonly called graphic designers) focus almost solely on the aesthetic part of the website, creating the images, graphics, and visual assets that are used throughout the website.
 UX designers create the user experience, which Is primarily about making navigation and functionality easy and intuitive for the website’s visitors.
 UI designers, on the other hand, work on the user interface, which is about better designing the interactive elements so that visitors can more easily interact with the site.

 Just as there are different kinds of web designers, so, too, are there are different types of web developer.
 Choosing the right one is about the expertise you need.
-Back-end web developers, for instance, work with back-end development technologies that can be used to create widely different types of site, so you need to know whether you need a site built on node.js vs golang.
-Front end developers work with languages like CSS and HTML, primarily on the kind of things that your visitors can see and interact with, such as plug-ins and applications.
-Full-stack developers are what you can web developers who work on both the front -end and back-end of the website.
+Back-end developers, for instance, work with back-end development technologies that can be used to create widely different types of site, so you need to know whether you need a site built on node.js vs golang.
+Front-end developers work with languages like CSS and HTML, primarily on the kind of things that your visitors can see and interact with, such as plug-ins and applications.
+Full-stack developers are what you can call web developers who work on both the front-end and back-end of the website.
 Read more about Node Js.

 On the other hand, if you need to build a website from scratch, and you need it to meet some specific demands for customer or employee use purposes, then the web developer can help you create the bespoke solution that you need.
 This includes integrating new features, functions, and plugins, building sites and mobile apps, creating contact forms, fixing hosting and server issues, as well as general improvements to loading time, page security, and so on.
 If you need a specific kind of website, such as a content management system (that isn’t WordPress) or an ecommerce platform that’s all your own, a back-end web developer will be able to help you make the customizations that your website needs.